queelius/likelihood.model/README.md

 Likelihood model
 ================

-# `likelihood.model`
+# R package: `likelihood.model`

-`likelihood.model` is an R package for specifying likelihood models for statistical inference.
+The R package `likelihood.model` is designed for specifying and using likelihood models for statistical inference.

-The basic likelihood model is a concept that, in order for your object to satisfy, must implement a number of generic functions.
+The basic likelihood model is a concept that, in order for your object to satisfy, must implement a number of generic functions/methods.
 The package provides a class, `likelihood_contr_model`, which implements these functions and serves as a flexible framework for specifying likelihood models based on the idea of independent likelihood contributions for different types of observations, e.g., right-censored versus exact observations.

 The package is designed to be used with the [`algebraic.mle`](https://github.com/queelius/algebraic.mle) package,